Trionfi (cards): History

+Boiardo's deck

-The first attestation of a deck with 78 cards was in a poem by Matteo Maria Boiardo of Ferrara written between 1461–1494.
-The deck was structured like modern tarots, but the motifs and suits signs of the Boiardo deck are totally different.
-He used classical figures for the face cards and trumps.
+The first mention of a 78-card deck (Note: Along with two extra cards, containing the poem's prologue and epilogue, amounting to a total of eighty.) was in a poem by Matteo Maria Boiardo of Ferrara, written between 1461–1494.
+While the deck was structured like modern tarots, its motifs and suits signs were totally different, using classical figures for its trumps and face cards.
 Pier Antonio Viti of Urbino (c.
-1470-1500), brother of Timoteo Viti, provided a commentary of Boiardo's poem as well as rules.
-He likely commissioned the production of these decks of which two incomplete packs have survived.
-Both the rules and the deck were likely conscious departures from common trionfi decks.
+1470–1500), brother of Timoteo Viti, provided a commentary on Boiardo's poem, as well as rules of play.
+He likely commissioned the production of these decks, of which two incomplete packs have survived, both the rules and the deck likely constituting conscious departures from common trionfi decks.

+Dummett's classification

 The order of the trumps varied by region, perhaps as early as the 1440s.
 Michael Dummett placed them into three categories.
 In Bologna and Florence, the highest trump is the Angel, followed by the World.
 This group spread mainly southward through the Papal States, the Kingdom of Naples, and finally down to the Kingdom of Sicily but was also known in the Savoyard states.
 In Ferrara, the World was the highest, followed by Justice and the Angel.
-This group spread mainly to the northeast to Venice and Trento where it was only a passing fad.
-By the end of the 16th century, this order became extinct.
+This group spread mainly to the northeast to Venice and Trento, where it was only a passing fad, becoming extinct by the end of the 16th century.
 In Milan, the World was the highest, followed by the Angel.
-This spread to Switzerland and France during the Italian Wars, becoming famous as the "Tarot of Marseilles".
+This spread to Switzerland and France during the Italian Wars, becoming famous as the Tarot of Marseilles.

+Tarocchi

-The earliest known appearance of the word "Tarocho" as the new name for the game is in Brescia around 1502.
-"Tarochi" was used in June 1505 in Ferrara.
-In December 1505, "Taraux" decks are mentioned as being produced in the papal enclave of Avignon in France.
-Around this time, the word Trionfi seems to modify its character in a playing card context; it appears as a game of its own (Rabelais knows a "Tarau" and a "Triumphe" game) and seems no longer connected to the specific allegorical cards.
-This is most likely due to the popularity of Trionfa which usurped the old name.
+The earliest known appearance of the word Tarocho as the new name for the game is in Brescia around 1502.
+Tarochi was used in June 1505 in Ferrara.
+In December 1505, Taraux decks are mentioned as being produced in the papal enclave of Avignon in France.
+Around this time, the word trionfi seems to modify its character in a playing card context; it appears as a game of its own (Rabelais knows a Tarau and a Triumphe game) and seems no longer connected to the specific allegorical cards.
+This is most likely due to the popularity of Trionfa, which usurped the old name.
 The word taroch was used as a synonym for foolishness in the same period.